Slavery is an evil practice of stripping humans of all their rights and binding them under the will and ownership of another human master.

 $74,437,720

-The movie set a record by winning eleven Academy Awards, sweeping all major categories at the Oscars and further cementing its place in Hollywood history.
+The movie broke records by winning eleven Academy Awards, dominating all major categories at the Oscars.
+This remarkable feat firmly established its legendary status in Hollywood lore.

 DramaWestern